alexsyeo/text-aura/_pages/privacy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at **hi@lexsensei.com**
+If you have any questions about this Privacy Policy, please contact us at **hi@talkling.app**

 <br>
-Thank you for using LexSensei!
+Thank you for using Talkling!
 <br>